tatianegercina/FinTech/01-Lesson-Plans/12-NLP/1/LessonPlan.md

 ### 2. Instructor Do: Intro to NLP (10 min)

-Open the slides and be sure to hit on the following talking points.
+Open the slides, [NAVIGATE TO SECTION X], and hit the following talking points.
 Pause after each slide for questions.

 * Our objectives today are focused on preprocessing—the stage of the NLP workflow when written documents are transformed into units of data that are more easily processed by a computer.